smartcontractkit/documentation/docs/chainlink-nodes/oracle-jobs/task-types/task_length.md

 **Outputs**

-The length of the byte array / string.
-Note: For strings containing multi-byte unicode characters, the output is the length in bytes and not number of characters.
+The length of the byte array or string.

+**Note**: For strings containing multi-byte unicode characters, the output is the length in bytes and not number of characters.

 **Example**